The Horizon Initiative: a cancer prevention and control collaboration between OHSU Knight Cancer Institute and Oregon State University

 Research Pilot Projects

-- Zebrafish as a model for chemoprevention of T-cell lymphoblastic leukemia (T-ALL).
-Bill Chang (OHSU), Linda Stork (OHSU), Robert Tanguay (OSU), and David Williams (OSU)
+Zebrafish as a model for chemoprevention of T-cell lymphoblastic leukemia (T-ALL).
+Bill Chang (OHSU), Linda Stork (OHSU), Robyn Tanguay (OSU), and David Williams (OSU)

 The first scientific retreat was held on August 31, 2015 at the CH2M Hill Alumni Center at Oregon State University.
 Over 80 scientists from OHSU and OSU attended the retreat which included short presentations on research interests, small breakout sessions to encourage collaborations and a poster session.